frclement/LowDiscPermu/README.md

 read_output.py provides basic code to read the output point files and plot the heatmaps.

 The other files are sample outputs for the Fibonacci+1 permutation.
+The x array contains the sorted list of x-coordinates, the y-array the sorted list of y-coordinates and the a-matrix is the permutation that matches the x and y arrays to obtain the points.
+Be careful, (x[1],y[1]) is usually not a point.